GrumpyCockatiel/Raydreams.MiniServer/README.md

 Then you can add your own special routes to handle custom localhost path's useful for something like an OAuth redirect.

-You can supply any method to handle conversion from Markdown to HTML using the delegate property
+You can supply your own Markdown Converter to handle conversion from Markdown to HTML using the delegate property if say you want to server Markdown files as Help.

 ```
 public delegate string MarkdownToHTML( string md );